dnelyk/qb-bankrobbery-target/README.md

 # Features

-_1. QB-Target functionality!_
+1. _QB-Target functionality!_
-_2. Configurable Items for payout / beginning items._
+2. _Configurable Items for payout / beginning items._
-_3. Configurable hack difficulty._
+3. _Configurable hack difficulty._

 _**To be continued..**_